 I must admit, I am a little bit jealous of America photographers with large yards and sprinkler systems.
 It not something you see here in the UK very often.
 I just have a little garden, but it gets the setting sun and so I love to make the most of the light.
 The hose is a good substitute for a sprinkler.
 You can get pretty bokeh from the water and it brings out the smiles in little ones.
 You may want to cover your camera with a plastic bag for this one, in case the hose gets directed at you.

 I wouldn’t have thought of using a twirling ribbon in a photo shoot until a client brought some along one time.
 They are so much fun.
 They keep children entertained and add colour to your images.
-They’re only a few pounds or dollars on Ebay, so definitely worth adding to your prop stash.
+They’re only a few pounds or dollars on Amazon, so definitely worth adding to your prop stash.

 Kites are another prop that add colour to your images.
 They are best for children who are old enough to get them to fly by themselves, or have someone on hand to help out.
 There are so many fun photos to get with kites.
 Think about a colourful kite against a bright blue sky, or a silhouette shot.